Mateusxyz/Mateusxyz/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 💼 &nbsp; Back-end developer.
+- 💼 &nbsp; FullStack developer.
 - ✍️ &nbsp; Watching Anime and trying out latest programming trends as hobbies/side hustles.
 - ☕ &nbsp; A cup of coffee can change everything.